xAbhidhar/ReadShellOutput/README.md

 The output of the command (if valid command) must be stored in the database. the datavse being used is sql alchemy.

 ## Result
-the commands in valid command list is executed amd the details are stored in the database.
+- The valid commands in command list is executed
+- Execution details are stored in the database.